berkay-ai/ml-recommendation-system-evaluation/README.md

 ## Future Work

+Next steps to productionize this system include:

-- Implement drift detection mechanisms
+- Implementing drift detection to monitor performance degradation
+- Defining retraining triggers based on performance thresholds
-- Develop cost-aware retraining strategies
+- Introducing cost-aware retraining to balance performance and computation
-- Deploy the system using API-based architecture
-- Explore advanced recommendation models

----

-## Author

-Berkay
+- Deploying the model via an API for real-time inference